robinkarim/Production-Book/docs/cid/quick-start-cloud-id-virtual-dev-kit.rst

 C.  You will be prompted to log in, you can do so using the credentials you configured in Step 1.
 On the following screen, ensure your test account is selected, and click **Next**.

 D.  Next, you will see a screen requesting a Product Batch ID.
-The Product Batch ID should be pre-populated, but if it is not, type the BID into the system.
-For now you can leave Product Cloud API set at None.
+The Product Batch ID should be pre-populated, but if it is not, type the BID of the sample QR code (D001) into the **Product Batch ID** field.
+For now you can leave **Product Cloud API** set at None.
 Tap **Add** to complete the process.

 	.. image:: ../img/qsgc/image4.png